dmwm/wmcoredb/README.md

 * Includes proper error handling and cleanup procedures
 * Uses SQL*Plus for schema deployment and verification

+### Test Package Build
+Validates the Python package build process:
+* Builds the package using modern Python packaging tools
+* Tests package installation and import functionality
+* Verifies SQL file accessibility through the package API
+* Runs on every push and pull request

+### Release to PyPI
+Automatically publishes releases to PyPI:
+* Triggers on git tags (e.g., `1.0.0`)
+* Updates version in `pyproject.toml` during build
+* Publishes to PyPI with proper metadata
+* Creates GitHub releases with changelog

 ## Directory Structure

 The database schema files are organized as follows: